Trump, Zelensky Meet On Sidelines Of Popes Funeral - UrduPoint

 - Few meetings -

-The US president, accompanied by his wife Melania, is making the first foreign trip of his second term.
+The US president, accompanied by his wife Melania, was making the first foreign trip of his second term.

-It puts him centre-stage for a major diplomatic gathering with some 50 heads of state, including 10 reigning monarchs, and Britain's Prince William.
+It put him centre-stage for a major diplomatic gathering with some 50 heads of state, including 10 reigning monarchs, and Britain's Prince William.

-Trump's trip to Italy also comes after he rattled European allies by imposing sweeping tariffs, although he at least temporarily has backed down from the most severe measures.
+The trip also came after he rattled European allies by imposing sweeping tariffs, although he at least temporarily has backed down from the most severe measures.

 The US president shook hands with EU chief Ursula von der Leyen.
-He also greeted French President Emmanuel Macron, a close ally.
+The two have agreed to meet, a European Union spokesperson said.

 Other leaders also swarmed Trump after he arrived.